catamphetamine/easy-react-form/README.md

   * `validateVisitedFields : boolean` – set to `true` to enable form fields validation on "blur" event (i.e. when a user focuses out of a field it gets validated)

+  * `trim : boolean` – set to `false` to disable field value trimming

   * `methods : [String]` — takes an optional array of method names which will be proxied to the decorated component instance

 <!-- If the `@Form()` decorator is passed a string rather than an `options` object then the string argument is assumed to be the form `id`. -->

+### Decorated form component properties

+Decorated form components take the following properties (besides `formId`):

+  * `validateVisitedFields : boolean` – set to `true` to enable form fields validation on "blur" event (i.e. when a user focuses out of a field it gets validated)

 ### Form id